Mumsys/Library/docs/shelltools-README.md

 This program has several actions to solve common problems with media files.
 Photos or videos.

-Currently: exif timestamp manipulation or video cutting.
+Currently: exif timestamp manipulation or video cutting or video and image resizing.

 Because of the generic implementation, other tools will be integrated here also.